With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 GM John Spytek (second year) probably controls the roster, though it’s unclear.
 Last year, when Pete Carroll was head coach, the team declined to clarify who had final say (though it was probably Carroll, who had final say in Seattle).
 Spytek climbed through the scouting ranks, so he’s well-qualified to run the draft room.

-2. New York Jets, Top Draft Pick Prediction: Arvell Reese, EDGE, Ohio State
+2. New York Jets, Top Draft Pick Prediction: David Bailey, EDGE, Texas Tech

 Who Calls the Shots in Jets Draft Room?